sealchain-project/sealchain/CONTRIBUTING.md

 ### Code Style

-Cardano SL uses [stylish-haskell](https://github.com/jaspervdj/stylish-haskell) tool to prettify Haskell code.
+Sealchain uses [stylish-haskell](https://github.com/jaspervdj/stylish-haskell) tool to prettify Haskell code.

 Please note that there is `.stylish-haskell.yaml` in the root of the repository.
 This